Married Women's Property Act 1893

 The Married Women's Property Act 1893 (56 & 57 Vict. c.
-63) was an Act of the Parliament of the United Kingdom that significantly altered English law regarding the property rights granted to married women.
-It completed the Married Women's Property Act 1882 by granting married women the same property rights equal to unmarried women.
+63) was an act of the Parliament of the United Kingdom that significantly altered English law regarding the property rights granted to married women.
+It completed the Married Women's Property Act 1882 (45 & 46 Vict. c.
+75) by granting married women the same property rights equal to unmarried women.